purtuga/SPWidgets/documentation/SPWidgets.SPFilterPanel.md

     The text that appear below Text fields, which instructs the user that a semicolon can be used to delimiter multiple keywords.

 -   **showFilterButton**    :   *Boolean.
 Optional.
 Default=true* <br />
-    True or false whether a button should be displayed at the bottom of the widget.
+    True or false whether the buttons panel should be displayed at the bottom of the widget.
+Default is true.
+See _filterButtonLabel_ and _onFilterClick_ options for more on the use of this button.

+-   **showFilterButtonTop**    :   *Boolean.
+Optional.
+Default=true* <br />
+    True or false whether the buttons panel should be displayed at the top of the widget.
 Default is true.
 See _filterButtonLabel_ and _onFilterClick_ options for more on the use of this button.

 -   **definedClass**    :   *Boolean.
 Optional.
 Default=spwidget-column-dirty* <br />
     The CSS class name for columns that have received filtering criteria from the user.
 The default class (*spwidget-column-dirty*) highlights the column label in red.